-Damage to bones or ligaments of the joint can cause inflammation.
-The inflammation can cause pain and irritate nearby nerves which leads to more pain.
-Inflammation of the joint may be caused by:
+Damage to bones or ligaments of the joint can cause swelling and pain.
+This can irritate nearby nerves.
+This leads to more pain.

-- Problems in the bones of the joint such as:
+Problems in the bones of the joint such as:

 - Infection of the joint

-- Stress fractures—common in athletes
+- Stress fractures

-- Injuries to the ligaments from:
+Injuries to the ligaments from:

-- Regular high impact activities such as jogging
+- Regular high-impact activities such as jogging

 - Falling or taking awkward steps off a curb or step

-SI joint pain will differ based on the exact cause of the pain.
-The pain may be dull or sharp and may be any of the following:
+SI joint pain will differ based on the exact cause.
+The low back pain may be dull or sharp.
+It may also be mild to severe.
+Other problems may be: